Top 150 Frequently Asked Core Java Interview Question

 ● Default Constructor: A default constructor is defined as the constructor which does not take any inputs.
 Default constructors are also known as the no argument constructors which will be created by default in case when user doesn’t define any constructor.
 The main purpose of this is to initialize the instance variables with the default values.
 Also, it is majorly used for object creation.

-● Parameterized Constructor: A parameterized constructor is the one which has capacity of initializing the instance variables with the provided values.
+● Parameterized Constructor: A parameterized constructor is the one which has the capacity of initializing the instance variables with the provided values.
 In other words, the constructors which take the arguments are called parameterized constructors.

 110. Define default constructor in Java.